 - Clinical QA Director- ensures that all chart documentation is in compliance with Medi-Cal documentation standards and HIPAA compliance.
 Training and auditing charts of staff will be carried on a regular basis, as well as when problems with documentation are discovered.
 This position will be licensed as a Psychologist, Social Worker, Marriage Family Therapist, or Professional Clinical Counselor, or be registered or eligible to collect clinical hours toward licensure in California by the Board of Psychology or Board of Behavioral Sciences. - Assessment Clinician-provides initial assessment of new clients, along with reassessments of ongoing clients.
-This position will be licensed as a Psychologist, Social Worker, Marriage Family Therapist, or Professional Clinical Counselor, or be registered or eligible to collect clinical hours toward licensure in California by the Board of Psychology or Board of Behavioral Sciences. - Administrative Coordinator overall management of the office functions to support staff in service delivery.
+This position will be licensed as a Psychologist, Social Worker, Marriage Family Therapist, or Professional Clinical Counselor, or be registered or eligible to collect clinical hours toward licensure in California by the Board of Psychology or Board of Behavioral Sciences. - Office Manager Schedules and oversees clerical staff in their day to day duties including processing of ingoing and outgoing mail, data entry, records maintenance, report preparation, etc. Reviews, maintains and processes petty cash, team funds, P & I, timecards, invoices and reimbursements with reporting and submission to Fiscal Department monthly including monthly reconciliation of accounts.
+Oversees preparation, review and dissemination a variety reports for submission both within the agency and to the County and other entities; for billing purposes, reconciliation of data, census and status updates, outcomes data and any other reportable data.
+Assists clinical director with HIPAA compliance and quality assurance. - Administrative Coordinator overall management of the office functions to support staff in service delivery.
 Scheduling of doctors' days, transcription, ensured charting standards and oversees the adherence to Medi-Cal service requirements.
 Monitors Medi-Cal coverage or coverage by other third-party payers for member services.
-Coordinates after hours scheduling of on-call response teams. - Registered Nurse- Provides prescribed medical treatment and oversight to members with co-occurring medical conditions as well as staying abreast of member medication needs and disbursements. - Team Leader oversee all aspects of clinical services, as well as ensure that direct treatment staff provides appropriate responsive services.
-Responsible for administrative supervisions of direct treatment staff i.e. employee evaluations, properly prepared time sheets. - Personal Service Coordinator (PSC) ensures members' treatment needs are met.
+Coordinates after hours scheduling of on-call response teams. - Registered Nurse/ Licensed Psychiatric Technician or Licensed Vocational Nurse- Provides prescribed medical treatment and oversight to members with co-occurring medical conditions as well as staying abreast of member medication needs and disbursements.
+Team Leader oversee all aspects of clinical services, as well as ensure that direct treatment staff provides appropriate responsive services.
+Responsible for administrative supervisions of direct treatment staff i.e. employee evaluations, properly prepared time sheets. - Behavioral Health Specialist ensures members' treatment needs are met.
 Coordinates services for up to ten (10) members.
 Facilitates the Community Support Team Meetings and also helps provide linkage to formal and informal supports.
 Completes charting, documentation and authorizations for treatment.
 Ensures members access to meet health needs.
-PSC also attends court hearings with the individual to advocate on the behalf of client, for mental health treatment, instead of jail time when appropriate.
+BHS also attends court hearings with the individual to advocate on the behalf of members, for mental health treatment, instead of jail time when appropriate.
 Outreach and advocacy also includes establishing positive relationships with public defender's office and attorneys.
 Develops housing resources in the community through linkage and partnerships.
 Assists members in locating and maintaining housing.
 Develops employment resources in the community through linkage and partnerships.
 Assists members with developing job skills needed for the careers they choose to explore.
-Assists members with locating job opportunities and provides support for the member's work experience. - Court Liaison/CAADAC Counselor- stays in close communication with attorneys/judges, probation, law enforcement, Behavioral Health and any other parties involved in members' progress/status of case through the criminal justice system, including Mental Health Court.
+Assists members with locating job opportunities and provides support for the member's work experience. - 1.
+Court Liaison/CAADAC Counselor- stays in close communication with attorneys/judges, probation, law enforcement, Behavioral Health and any other parties involved in members' progress/status of case through the criminal justice system, including Mental Health Court.
 This position also provides CAADAC based, drug and alcohol counseling to clients referred from within the Providence Center program.

-1. Program Services Team
+Program Services Team